Beating Poverty on the High-Street - High-Street Shop FAQs

 If you are unsure if your item is suitable for donation to Oxfam please contact your local Oxfam shop or call Shop Support on 0300 200 1333.

 Do you have a Gift Aid Scheme for donated items?

 Yes, your preloved donations can raise an extra 25% for Oxfam at no extra cost to you when you donate through Tag Your Bag.
-All UK Tax Payers are eligible to sign up for the scheme and you can earn Nectar points too.
+All UK Tax Payers are eligible to sign up for the scheme.
 Find out more here.